mkayasth/viralGeneClock/README.md

 ```

 <br>
-Alternatively, you can use the command line interface with main.py (app.py calls main.py using the subprocess library). <br>
+Alternatively, you can use the command line interface with main.py (app.py calls main.py using the subprocess library). <br> <br>

  ```shell
 python3 main.py <input_fasta_file> <reference strain>